 Finally, the Virgin plane took off, not too late and now on my way to the UK via Australia.

-If you’re also interested in reading more sailing stories from long ago, check out my Caribbean posts.
+If you’re also interested in reading more sailing stories, check out my Caribbean posts.